stanciudorin/appleitems/README.md

 * [jQuery](https://jquery.com) and [JavaScript](https://www.javascript.com): The project uses them for interactive elements.
 * [Python](https://www.python.org): The project uses Python to run the application, for build control and management of applications.
 * [Bootstrap](https://https://getbootstrap.com/): The project uses Bootstrap for layout, responsiveness and elements.
-* [Font Awesome](https://materializecss.com): The project uses Material Icons for icons.
+* [Font Awesome](https://fontawesome.com/): The project uses Fontawesome Icons for icons.
 * [Django](https://https://www.djangoproject.com/): The project uses Django as the framework.
 * [Jinja](https://jinja.palletsprojects.com/en/2.11.x/): The project uses Jinja as the templating language.
 * [Stripe](https://stripe.com): The project uses Stripe for payment processing.